tock/book/src/course/thread-net/sensor-app.md

 # Writing a Temperature-Sensor App on Tock

-In this stage, we write a simple application that will ask the Tock kernel for our chip's current temperature, and then print it out on the serial console.
-This demonstrates how you can compile and flash the Tock kernel, a `libtock-c` application, alongside some important Tock concepts.
+In this stage, we write a simple application that will ask the Tock kernel for our chip's current temperature and then print this value to the serial console.
+By the end of this submodule, you will know how to:
+  1. Compile and flash the Tock kernel.
+  2. Compile and flash a `libtock-c` application.
+  3. Interact with the tock process console.
+  3. Interact with Tock syscalls, callbacks, and Inter-Process Communication.

 ## Compiling and Installing the Kernel